 2. Add a soundbar

-A TV without a soundbar is like the cinema without popcorn - you need one with the other or things just don't feel right.
-And adding a soundbar to your screen set up is one of the most obvious ways to enhance the audio on your TV.
+A TV without a soundbar is like a cinema without popcorn - you need one with the other, or things just don't feel right.
+And adding a soundbar to your screen setup is one of the most obvious ways to enhance the audio on your TV.
 If you’re in the market for a new TV, you can consider one of the select few TVs that have sound systems built into their screens – such as the Philips OLED+986 TV that has a Bowers & Wilkins sound system built in (pictured above).
 But if you want to add to an existing screen, you will need to buy a separate soundbar, which is basically a long narrow speaker that you hang on the wall underneath your TV.

 You can buy a mount to add to your TV so the soundbar can sit directly underneath your TV.
 Alternatively, you can mount your soundbar onto the wall beneath your screen and ensure the forward-firing speakers are roughly at head height for the best listening experience.
 You can follow our guide on how to mount a soundbar on a wall.